isomerpages/nlb-photo-exhibition-chi/_all-walks-of-life/1-people-at-play.md

 <div>Courtesy of National Archives of Singapore</div>
 <div>19980005803 – 0063</div>
 </div>
-From the 1920s to 1960s, tea dances were a popular social event, especially among the European community.
-The major hotels held dances at least twice a week in their ballrooms.
-In the later years, tea dances became a popular form of entertainment among local youths.
+Tea dances were once a popular social pastime in Singapore.
+In the 1920s, major hotels regularly held dances in their ballrooms, which were frequented by Europeans and wealthy Asians.
+It was popularised during the 1930s in the cabarets of amusement parks and among local youths in the 1960s.
 <p></p>
 <p></p>
 <hr>